 Grimsley, Mark.
 "A More Civil War: How the Union Waged a Just War."
 The Journal of American History 104, no. 3 (12, 2017): 768.
 ProQuest.

-For additional examples demonstrating other types of sources, please click on the NCC Library Chicago Manual of Style Handout link at the top of this page.
+For additional examples demonstrating other types of sources, please visit the library's trial of the Chicago Manual of Style Online or use the print version of the manual.

 The Chicago Manual of Style includes some guidelines on inclusive language, especially in regards to gender.
 However, as inclusive language is evolving and since the 17th edition of the Manual was published in 2017, some of these guidelines may now be viewed as outdated or incomplete.